Is swearing at work okay? The complicated impact of profanity in a professional setting

 His opinion is that no other words in the English language are as hard-hitting, attention-grabbing, or impactful as swear words.
 To Jay, cussing grants you the freedom to convey raw emotions more effectively.

-As an example, he cites an angry Tweet from the Philippine Foreign Minister, Teodoro Locsin, where he dropped an f-bomb aimed at the Chinese government.
-It was a bold statement that sent ripples worldwide — one that would have been far less punchy or attention-grabbing without the expletive.
+He cites an angry Tweet from the Philippine Foreign Minister, Teodoro Locsin, in which he dropped an f-bomb aimed at the Chinese government.
+It was a bold statement that sent ripples worldwide—one that would have been far less punchy or attention-grabbing without the expletive.

-While not always the politically correct thing to say, curse words do elicit a sense of urgency that other words simply can’t.
-In a desperate situation like the Philippines was in, posting carefully-crafted platitudes wouldn’t have attracted any attention.
+While not always the politically correct thing to say, curse words elicit a sense of urgency that others simply can’t.
+In a desperate situation like the Philippines was in, posting carefully crafted platitudes wouldn’t have attracted any attention.

-In that scenario, it’s better to go out with a bang than a whimper, and an f-bomb can provide an impressive blast radius.
+In that scenario, going out with a bang is better than a whimper; an F-bomb can provide an impressive blast radius.

 Timothy Jay’s point about swearing being more impactful actually has some scientific evidence backing it up.